-3.1.6 General Requirements
+3.1.6 General Requirements and Reporting Abilities

-- 3.1.6.1 Must be compatible with multiple devices, tablets, PCs, phones, etc. - 3.1.6.2 System must be secured by user logins. - 3.1.6.3 System must store scores, completed trainings, incidents, and other information for a minimum of three (3) years but up to thirty (30) years. - 3.1.6.4 Must have searchable access to OSHA regulations that are regularly updated. - 3.1.6.5 System must be able to accommodate and keep record of employee trainings, viewing information and software usage. - 3.1.6.6 System must have an administrative dashboard type feature that will allow up to five administrators to view records of all employees' activity. - 3.1.6.6.1 Software must have the ability to run reports based on location, division. - 3.1.6.6.2 Software should run weekly reports of upcoming expiring trainings needed by employees. - 3.1.6.6.2.1 Software should run reports based on employee title and manager. - 3.6.6.7 Software system and vendor should provide support and training for administrators and users. - 3.6.6.8 Software data must be securely stored as noted in SaaS addendum.
+- 3.1.6.1 Must be compatible with multiple devices, tablets, PCs, phones, and various operating systems such as iOS, Android, Windows. - 3.1.6.2 System must be secured by individual user logins. - 3.1.6.3 System must store scores, completed trainings, incidents, and other information for a minimum of three (3) years but up to thirty (30) years. - 3.1.6.4 Must have searchable access to OSHA regulations that are regularly updated.

-- 3.6.6.9 First year commodity line pricing shall include any training, set up fees or costs to initiate services.
+- 3.1.6.5 Software should have the option for offline storage of data sheets, PDF documents. - 3.1.6.6 System must be able to accommodate and keep record of employee trainings, viewing information and software usage. - 3.1.6.7 System must have an administrative dashboard type feature that will allow up to five administrators to view records of all employees' activity. - 3.1.6.7.1 Software must have the ability to run reports based on location and division. - 3.1.6.7.2 Software should run weekly reports of upcoming expiring trainings needed by employees. - 3.1.6.7.2.1 Software should run reports based on employee, employee title, course training, certification expiration date and manager. - 3.1.6.7.3Reports shall be exportable to spreadsheet programs such as Excel and Google Sheets - 3.6.6.7 Software system and vendor should provide support and training for administrators and users. - 3.6.6.8 Software data must be securely stored as noted in SaaS addendum. - 3.6.6.9 First year commodity line pricing shall include any training, set up fees or costs to initiate services.
 No additional fees shall be paid. - 3.6.6.10 All line items are to include total yearly costs for software and support.
-No additional fees shall be paid for training, software or support other than line price. - 3.6.6.11 Any questions about or clarifications of mandatory specifications must be submitted prior to the Q&A Deadline listed in the terms and conditions of this solicitation.
-Answers will be published as an addendum on Oasis's Vendor Self Service portal.
-Email questions to joseph.e.hageriii@wv.gov.
+No additional fees shall be paid for training, software, additional courses or support other than line price. - 3.6.6.11 Vendor must provide a copy of all applicable maintenance and support agreements prior to contract award for review and approval by the State of West Virginia.